Grand Canal

 tops 5 mins

-Scuola Grande San RoccoMore like this
+Scuola Grande di San RoccoMore like this

 Inspired by Grand Canal?
 Discover more of the iconic spots found on nearly every Venice must-see list: